EdDataScienceEES/tutorial-giadaleone99/README.md

 ## Workflow for the creation of the tutorial

-1. Choose a quantitative skill to teach in R
+1. Choose a quantitative skill to teach in R: I chose visualising spatial point data
 2. Determine clear and measurable learning objectives
-3. Write the tutorial script in R
+3. Write the tutorial script in R with comments
-4. Create markdown document with explanations and figures
+4. Create Rmarkdown document with explanations, code chunks and produced figures
-5. publish the HTML output on GitHub pages
+5. publish the HTML output on GitHub pages to have the tutorial as a website